raspberrycoulis/beebotte-envirophat/README.md

     sudo nano /lib/systemd/system/sense.service

-Then add the following text to your file:
+Then add the following text to your file (you may need to adjust the path for your `sense.py` script depending on where it is located (the part `/home/pi/sense.py`):

     [Unit]
     Description=The Enviro pHAT Sense via Beebotte service